DIMAX99/SportsConnect/README.md

 - **Player Registration:** Players can register for tournaments either individually or as part of a team.
 - **Chat System:** Players can communicate with each other through a built-in chat system.
 - **Friend Requests:** Players can send and receive friend requests, allowing them to connect with other players.
-- **Player Search:** Users can search for other players based on different criteria such as location, skill level, etc.
+- **Player Search:** Users can search for other players based on location and username.

 ## Technologies Used